brunoreis/one-stack/README.md

   Username: postgres
 * Click save

 That's it.
-You should now see the "one-stack" database in the left, under Servers/yourServer/Databases
+You should now see the "onestack" database in the left, under Servers/yourServer/Databases

 ## Heroku Deploy
 We can use [heroku-cli](https://devcenter.heroku.com/articles/heroku-cli) to deploy to heroku in a simple manner.
 We will deploy both our server and client subtrees.